 A point is worth 1 cent— in other words, 100 points are worth $1.
 Here's a rundown of how you can use them:

 - Cash or statement credits: You can redeem points for cash via electronic transfer to eligible savings and checking accounts.
 You can also apply points as statement credits.

 - Amazon purchases: You can use points directly at Amazon.com.
-You can pay for part or all of your purchase with points.
-The remaining amount can be paid with Amazon.com gift cards or your Amazon credit card.
+You can pay for part or all of a purchase with points.
+The remaining amount can be paid with Amazon.com gift cards or a credit card.
 Shop with Points works like any other payment method attached to your account, though there are a few purchases you won’t be able to make with points.